M-Alejo/fieldStats/README.md

 ![Plot interactions](img/img_usage.png)

 ## How to install Pandas and matplotlib library in Windows
-Your QGIS installation must have [pandas](https://pandas.pydata.org/) and [matplotlib](https://matplotlib.org/), in Windows with the OsGEO installer follow the next steps if don't have the libraries.
+Your QGIS installation must have [pandas](https://pandas.pydata.org/) and [matplotlib](https://matplotlib.org/), in Windows with the OSGeo installer follow the next steps if don't have the libraries.

-Search the Osgeo4W in windows menu and select Setup option
+Search the OSGeo4W in windows menu and select Setup option

 ![Plot interactions](img/img_1_windows.png)